deltachat/securejoin/source/new.rst

 Alice has to verify him as a contact if she has not done so yet.
 We use this message exchange
-to also ask Bob wether he agrees to becoming part of the group.
+to also ask Bob whether he agrees to becoming part of the group.

 The protocol re-uses the first five steps of the `setup-contact`_ protocol so that Alice and Bob verify each other's keys.